AC Ladder 2026

 Difference in ranking points before the gameIf player with higher ranking points winsIf player with lower ranking points wins

-In the event that two players have the same index, number of wins and net wins then who-beat-whom amongst the tied players, and finally net points will be applied manually at 23:59 on the 5th August to decide upon the four best players to take part in the finals to be held on August 12 at 13.30.
-Should anyone be unavailable to play, their place will be offered to the next best participant.
+In the event that two players have the same index, number of wins and net wins then who-beat-whom amongst the tied players, and finally net points will be applied manually at 23:59 on the 10th August to decide upon the four best premium member players to take part in the finals to be held on August 17 at 13.30.
+Should anyone be unavailable to play, their place will be offered to the next best qualifying participant.

 The finals format has been chosen to give an advantage to the two players who have done best.